PG1003/lex/README.md

   * All the ```std::string_view``` variants.
   * Character pointers and arrays of type ```char```, ```wchar_t```, ```char16_t``` and ```char32_t```.
 * Matching a string with a pattern.
-* Substitute matching patterns with a replacement pattern or the result of a function.
+* Substitute matching pattern with a replacement pattern or the result of a function.
 * Iterate over a string with a pattern.

 ## Requirements